California State Route 108: Route description

+(a) Route 5 near Crows Landing to Route 99 near Modesto.

+(b) Route 132 in Modesto to Route 120 east of Oakdale.

+(c) Route 120 near Yosemite Junction to Route 49 south of Jamestown.

+(d) Route 49 south of Jamestown to Route 395 via the vicinity of Sonora and Long Barn.

+The definition omits the concurrencies with various other routes instead of duplicating those segments in those other routes' definitions in the code.
+Furthermore, the highway is not fully constructed to extend further west to near Crows Landing as defined.

 State Route 108 begins in downtown Modesto at the junction of SR 99 and SR 132, overlapping SR 132 northeast on L Street from 6th Street to 9th Street.
 There, it splits into a short one-way pair, with eastbound SR 108 turning southeast with SR 132 on 9th Street to K Street and then northeast to Needham Street; the westbound direction remains on L Street to Needham Street.
 After several blocks eastward on Needham Street, SR 108 reaches McHenry Avenue, which it follows north out of the city.
 There are no route markers eastbound indicating where the route turns left from 9th Street to K Street, nor are there route markers indicating where the westbound traffic turns left from Needham Street to L Street.

 From Modesto, SR 108 runs north along McHenry Avenue for about 7 mi before turning eastward on Patterson Road to follow the Stanislaus River east-northeast.
 In Riverbank, County Route J7 comes from the north and departs to the south after about a one-mile (1.6 km) co-routing.
 After following the river about 10 mi, SR 108 passes straight through the heart of downtown Oakdale.